What is counterparty risk?

 This class of cryptocurrencies, known as stablecoins, are particularly susceptible to counterparty risk as stablecoins achieve relative "price stability" by holding as collateral the underlying asset in question.
 Stablecoins that are backed by US Dollars illustrate this risk, as the company issuing the coin may not actually have the US Dollars on hand sufficient to back the digital asset.

-In Exodus, the stablecoins TrueUSD (TUSD), USD Coin (USDC), Paxos (PAX), Gemini Dollar (GUSD), DAI, and Tether USDT are assets that carry counterparty risk.
-Please bear this in mind should you choose to hold or exchange these assets in Exodus wallet.
+In Exodus, the stablecoins TrueUSD (TUSD), USD Coin (USDC), Paxos (PAX), Binance USD (BUSD), Gemini Dollar (GUSD), DAI, and Tether USDT are assets that carry counterparty risk.
+Please bear this in mind should you choose to hold or exchange these using the in-app exchange feature in Exodus wallet.

 Please note: Counterparty risk is commonly discussed in the cryptocurrency sphere as it pertains to holding coins on a centralized exchange.
 Doing so introduces counterparty risk as the centralized exchange controls your private keys, and thus, may or may not have enough funds on hand to cover every depositor.